 29. El Tiburón

-Here are a few kinds of sharks you might spot while traveling:
+Here are some different kinds of sharks you might spot while traveling:

 30. El Pez Ángel